harisqazi1/CTF/Reverse Engineering/x86 Reverse Engineering Cheat Sheet.md

 |Indirect Displacement|`mov dest, 8(%rax)`|D(%R); R is register; D is displacement; source reads from memory of \[%R+D]|
 |Indirect Scaled-Index|`mov dest, 8(%rsp, %rcx, 4)`|D(%RB,%RI,S); RB is register for base; RI is register for index (0 if empty); D is displacement (0 if empty); S is scale 1, 2, 4, or 8 (1 if empty); Source reads from memory of \[%RB + D + S\*%RI]|

+### Assembly Tools

+The following are tools/commands you can use to get the assembly code from a ELF executable.

+- `objdump -d /path/to/binary`
+- `gdb -q /path/to/binary`, then `info functions`, and `disassemble /m main`

 ### Practicing Assembly Knowledge
 - [CS 61: Systems Programming and Machine Organization (2023) Assembly Exercises](https://cs61.seas.harvard.edu/site/2023/AsmEx/#gsc.tab=0)
 - [Microcorruption](https://microcorruption.com/map)